 If you find a particular image isn't up to your usual standards then the Process module will help you improve it.
 A host of hugely impressive and professional tools will help you to fix perspective and lens distortion problems, correct for lens vignetting, and apply chromatic aberration and defringing fixes, for instance.
 And you also get options to sharpen, blur or remove noise from an image, along with a red-eye reduction tool, crop and resize options, some excellent tools for tweaking colour and exposure, and a lengthy list of special effects.

-Once you've finished, then sharing your images is even easier with ACDSee Pro, thanks to a new Automatic Upload feature that watches specified folders and uploads new images as they appear.
-You can also upload images manually, though, and the program works with Flickr, SmugMug, and Zenfolio, as well as its own ACDSee Online service, where you get 2GB of online storage space for free.
+Once you've finished, then sharing your images is even easier with ACDSee Pro, thanks to an Automatic Upload feature that watches specified folders and uploads new images as they appear.
+You can also upload images manually to Facebook, Flickr, SmugMug, and Zenfolio, as well as its own ACDSee SeeDrive service, where you get 2GB of online storage space for free.

 Version 8.0 brings more precise editing, with the ability to select and tweak pixels by their tonal range (just skin tones, say), or enrich a specific tone with your own choice of background colour.

 New EQ tools automatically boost exposure, lighting and contrast, while one-click filters and an "Auto Lens View" preview system make it quick and easy to add the effects you need.

 The new History window is a major plus, tracking every change you've made to an image in this session, and allowing you to restore any version with a click.

 Elsewhere, Smart Indexing waits until your PC is idle before cataloguing folders, there's new support for Windows Touch Gestures, and a PicaView module integrates with Explorer to display image previews in their right-click menu, even when ACDSee isn't running.